Jōsei Toda: Imprisonment during World War II

-With the onset of World War II, Makiguchi and Toda met with harassment and persecution.
-Both were arrested and jailed by the government in 1943 on charges of blasphemy against the deified emperor (lèse-majesté) and violating the 1925 Peace Preservation Law.
+Makiguchi and Toda were arrested and jailed by the government in 1943 on charges of blasphemy against the deified emperor (lèse-majesté) and violating the 1925 Peace Preservation Law.
 At first intended to suppress "thought crimes" of left-leaning groups, the law was amended in 1941 to include religious organizations.
 Toda and Makiguchi were among the approximate 80,000 people arrested for violating this law between 1925 and 1945.
 A total of 21 Soka Kyoiku Gakkai leaders were arrested and this effectively shuttered the Soka Kyoiku Gakkai organization.
 Makiguchi died in prison in 1944, and Toda was released just weeks before Japan's surrender in 1945.

 During his incarceration Toda endured malnutrition, interrogation and physical abuse without succumbing to his interrogators' demand that he recant his faith.
 At the start of 1944 Toda began meditating, studying, and chanting fiercely to understand the Lotus Sutra.
 He experienced two awakenings that had an enduring effect on the rest of his life.
 The first was a realization in March that the Buddha can be conceived of as "the essence of cosmic life itself" and therefore an inherent dignity shared by all human beings, which resulted in the quality of fearlessness in Toda's life.
 A second awakening took place in November 1944 when he became convinced that he was, in fact, one of the Bodhisattvas of the Earth, the mythic figures who appear in the Lotus Sutra and symbolize the inherent compassionate qualities within all people.
 From this realization Toda envisioned modern prospects of a movement whereby people awaken to life's inherent dignity and teach others to do the same.

-He was released from prison on July 3, 1945 in failing health, severely impacted by malnutrition and harsh living conditions.
+He was released from prison on July 3, 1945, in failing health, severely impacted by malnutrition and harsh living conditions.
 Yet his prison experiences enabled him to undergo an inner transformation that brought to light his qualities of courage, wisdom, compassion, as well as an enhanced capacity for dialogue.